-What would life be like if Christ’s model prayer was fulfilled?
+What will life be like when God fulfills Christ’s model prayer?
 Here is an imaginative but realistic Biblical guide to that life.
 Rather than some foolish utopian dream, Thy Will Be Done presents a powerful depiction of a sinful world redeemed and transformed by Christ as suggested by the prophets.
 The author’s lifetime study of the Bible’s instructions for loving God and loving man fuels this thoughtful extended, everyman essay.
-A few simple Biblical principles guide a systematic and practical approach to a fulfilled Gospel life and the earthly tools needed for it.
+Biblical principles guide a comprehensive and practical approach to a fulfilled Gospel life and the earthly tools needed for the Great Commission.

 The author weaves a tapestry of possibility–Christ’s people growing as salt and light, putting flesh on the Bible’s vision of blessing in every aspect of human life and endeavor.
 The message brings joy to all peoples and glory to the One who came to save the world.
 Let us hasten the day!

-Ron Kirk was interviewed by Jerry Newcombe, host of Vocal Point and author of NPI release, The Book That Made America.
-Listen Here:
+Ron Kirk was interviewed by Jerry Newcombe, host of Vocal Point and author of NPI release The Book that Made America.